-We have an audit committee and a compensation committee comprised entirely of independent directors.
+We have an audit committee, a compensation committee and a nomination committee comprised entirely of independent directors.
 In addition, our board of directors may, from time to time, designate one or more additional committees, which shall have the duties and powers granted to it by our board of directors.